ingrammicro-xvantage/xi-sdk-go/docs/InvoiceSearchResponseInvoicesInner.md

 `func (o *InvoiceSearchResponseInvoicesInner) HasInvoiceAmountInclTax() bool`

 HasInvoiceAmountInclTax returns a boolean if a field has been set.

+### GetForgntotalamount

+`func (o *InvoiceSearchResponseInvoicesInner) GetForgntotalamount() float32`

+GetForgntotalamount returns the Forgntotalamount field if non-nil, zero value otherwise.

+### GetForgntotalamountOk

+`func (o *InvoiceSearchResponseInvoicesInner) GetForgntotalamountOk() (*float32, bool)`

+GetForgntotalamountOk returns a tuple with the Forgntotalamount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetForgntotalamount

+`func (o *InvoiceSearchResponseInvoicesInner) SetForgntotalamount(v float32)`

+SetForgntotalamount sets Forgntotalamount field to given value.

+### HasForgntotalamount

+`func (o *InvoiceSearchResponseInvoicesInner) HasForgntotalamount() bool`

+HasForgntotalamount returns a boolean if a field has been set.

+### GetGstInvoiceNumber

+`func (o *InvoiceSearchResponseInvoicesInner) GetGstInvoiceNumber() string`

+GetGstInvoiceNumber returns the GstInvoiceNumber field if non-nil, zero value otherwise.

+### GetGstInvoiceNumberOk

+`func (o *InvoiceSearchResponseInvoicesInner) GetGstInvoiceNumberOk() (*string, bool)`

+GetGstInvoiceNumberOk returns a tuple with the GstInvoiceNumber field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetGstInvoiceNumber

+`func (o *InvoiceSearchResponseInvoicesInner) SetGstInvoiceNumber(v string)`

+SetGstInvoiceNumber sets GstInvoiceNumber field to given value.

+### HasGstInvoiceNumber

+`func (o *InvoiceSearchResponseInvoicesInner) HasGstInvoiceNumber() bool`

+HasGstInvoiceNumber returns a boolean if a field has been set.

+### GetIsfeccenabled

+`func (o *InvoiceSearchResponseInvoicesInner) GetIsfeccenabled() bool`

+GetIsfeccenabled returns the Isfeccenabled field if non-nil, zero value otherwise.

+### GetIsfeccenabledOk

+`func (o *InvoiceSearchResponseInvoicesInner) GetIsfeccenabledOk() (*bool, bool)`

+GetIsfeccenabledOk returns a tuple with the Isfeccenabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetIsfeccenabled

+`func (o *InvoiceSearchResponseInvoicesInner) SetIsfeccenabled(v bool)`

+SetIsfeccenabled sets Isfeccenabled field to given value.

+### HasIsfeccenabled

+`func (o *InvoiceSearchResponseInvoicesInner) HasIsfeccenabled() bool`

+HasIsfeccenabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)